EATING DISORDERS

 A person with an eating disorder may have started out eating smaller or larger amounts of food, often in an effort to lose weight.
 For most people, changing their eating habits in these small ways does not lead to an eating disorder.
 However, for those with a genetic predisposition to disordered eating, small changes in diet can lead to a full-blown eating disorder.

 Individuals with eating disorders often feel extreme distress and concern about their body weight and shape.
-This body image distress may start out small, but paradoxically grow as the eating disorder worsens.
+This body image distress may start out small, but paradoxically grows as the eating disorder worsens.
 Being deeply unsatisfied with one’s body weight and shape can lead to changes in eating habits, which may include restriction of food, food binges, or purging behaviors like vomiting or over-exercising.

 Common eating disorders include anorexia nervosa, bulimia nervosa, and binge-eating disorder.